-The following are specifically identified as ineligible.
+The following activities are specifically identified as ineligible.

 - 1. Construction of buildings, or portions thereof, used predominantly for the general conduct of government (e.g., city halls, courthouses, jails, police stations). - 2.
-General government expenses.
-Costs of operating and maintaining public infrastructure and services (e.g., mowing parks, replacing street light bulbs). - 3.
-Servicing or refinancing of existing debt.
+General government expenses. - 3.
+Costs of operating and maintaining public facilities and services (e.g., mowing parks, replacing street light bulbs). - 4.
+Servicing or refinancing of existing debt. - 5.
+No elected official or official appointed to an elected position is eligible for rehabilitation assistance.